 Here’s President Zelenskyy’s address from earlier this evening.
 Video below, English transcript after the jump (emphasis mine):

-Eternal glory to all who fight for Ukraine!
+Eternal memory to all those who gave their lives for Ukraine!

 Glory to Ukraine!